RubenVlieger/garmin-rowing-nijmegen/README.md

 This is a custom Garmin Connect watch face built for rowers and water sports enthusiasts in Nijmegen.
 It provides real-time, hyper-local environmental data directly on your wrist, helping you decide if it's safe to hit the water.

-*(Add your screenshots here!
-The "cool camels" background is iconic.)*

 # Why this exists

 Generic weather apps don't cut it for rowing in Nijmegen.
 We need to know: